2024

 Overview

-Unlike many projects where the process starts from research, this redesign began with clear business pain points, existing analytics indicators, and stakeholder frustrations.
-My role was to work within these constraints, identify what was actually causing friction, and redesign the experience in a way that balanced content discovery and productivity needs.
+This redesign was driven by clear business pain points, existing analytics indicators and stakeholder concerns around low engagement and content discoverability.
+Rather than starting with open-ended research, my role was to work within these constraints, identify what was creating friction, and redesign the homepage into a focused learning hub that balanced content discovery, productivity, and business goals.

 What Wasn't Working